 Today's Homeowner looks at dozens of datapoints on solar companies to come up with our data-driven rankings.
 It's not possible for a company to pay for preferential treatment in our rankings.
 We look at the following key factors in determining who should top our list:

 Verify that your solar installer is properly licensed.
-This ensures that the work is done correctly using current best installation practices.
+This ensures that the work is done properly using the most up-to-date installation methods.
 All solar installers in Texas must have a state electrical contractors' license from the Texas Department of Licensing and Regulation.
 The Texas State Board of Plumbing Examiners regulates plumbing regulations and licensing standards for solar thermal installers.

-Quality solar installations should include strong workmanship and performance guarantees.
-A workmanship guarantee addresses any installation defects (such as cracks in the panels, poor wiring, or poor alignment), while a performance guarantee ensures a certain level of energy production.
-Strong guarantees show that a company is confident in its work.
+Quality solar installations should come with comprehensive workmanship and performance guarantees.
+The workmanship guarantee covers any installation problems such as cracks in the panels, poor alignment, or poor wiring.
+The performance warranty promises a specific energy output level.
+Strong guarantees indicate that a solar installer has faith in its installations.

 Going solar can help lower your energy expenses.
 Be sure to evaluate these aspects when judging the cost and value of solar panels.

-The cost of home solar panels in Denison varies depending on several factors, including the area and generating capacity of your panel array and the type of solar technology being used.
-Generally speaking, a typical solar energy system costs $3,330 per kilowatt, not including permit fees, preliminary work, or labor.
+The cost of home solar panels in Denison depends on several factors, including the area and generating capacity of your panel array and the type of solar technology being used.
+Generally speaking, a typical solar energy system costs $3,330 per kilowatt, not including preliminary work, labor, or permit fees.
 Most solar systems in Denison are 7.8 kilowatts, and the typical Denison homeowners spends $18,109 after accounting for federal tax refunds.
 Some homeowners may prefer leasing their solar panels to reduce upfront costs.

 Incentive Amount: